RobTillaart/Currency/README.md

 Using integers makes addition, subtraction and multiplication of currency exact.

 Choosing int32_t as 'base' also means that there is a limit in terms of minimum and maximum values.
 When large amounts are needed one can use the currency64() or one of its derived formatters as this is based upon int64_t numbers.

+The 0.2.0 version added wrapper functions in the form of a TLA (Three Letter Acronym).
+The TLA's are international used acronyms for currency e.g. CNY(value) or GBP(value).

 There is a relation with the printHelpers class - https://github.com/RobTillaart/printHelpers When this currency library has matured it might be merged with printHelpers.

+As always feedback (or ideas for extensions) are welcome.

 ### Breaking change 0.2.0 float/double